 Note, remember to call

 pygame.event.get()before this function.
-Otherwise it will not work.
+Otherwise it will not work as expected.

 - get the mouse cursor positionget_pos() -> (x, y)

-Yposition of the mouse cursor.
-The position is relative the the top-left corner of the display.
+yposition of the mouse cursor.
+The position is relative to the top-left corner of the display.
 The cursor position can be located outside of the display window, but is always constrained to the screen.